cinqict/techblog/content/post/eric/jenkinsdocker.md

 To my surprise, I needed to google multiple references to set this up.
 Enough reason for me to share my findings and results.

-Jenkins offers a official Docker image [jenkins/jenkins](https://hub.docker.com/r/jenkins/jenkins/).
+Jenkins offers an official Docker image [jenkins/jenkins](https://hub.docker.com/r/jenkins/jenkins/).
-This is a good starting point to create your own image since it contains an extensive readme with al kinds of code snippets that you can use in your Dockerfile.
+This is a good starting point to create your own image since it contains an extensive readme with all kinds of code snippets that you can use in your Dockerfile.

 ```bash
 # Get latest image